 How did "Cobra Industrial Machines email virus" infect my computer?

-Text presented in the "Cobra Industrial Machines" scam email letter:
+Text presented in the "Cobra Industrial Machines" scam email message:

 Subject: Requesting A Quote